Yufei-L/2019-431/SOFTWARE/README.md

 ## Installation

-- Visit [the Install R page](https://github.com/THOMASELOVE/2019-431/blob/master/SOFTWARE/installR.md) for complete information on installing R and R Studio as well as obtaining the data and code you'll need in 431, on either a PC or a Macintosh computer.
+- Visit [the Install R page](https://github.com/THOMASELOVE/2019-431/blob/master/SOFTWARE/installR.md) for complete information on installing R and RStudio as well as obtaining the data and code you'll need in 431, on either a PC or a Macintosh computer.
 - Visit [the R Packages page](https://github.com/THOMASELOVE/2019-431/blob/master/SOFTWARE/PACKAGES.md) for details on the R packages we're using in 431.
 - Download the data and code (functions) we've developed for the course from our [Data page](https://github.com/THOMASELOVE/2019-431-data).

-If you need more help, you might look at [this terrific resource for Installing R and R Studio](http://stat545.com/block000_r-rstudio-install.html) from Jenny Bryan and the STAT 545 project.
+If you need more help, you might look at [this terrific resource for Installing R and RStudio](http://stat545.com/block000_r-rstudio-install.html) from Jenny Bryan and the STAT 545 project.
 These are the people responsible for the great [Happy Git with R](http://happygitwithr.com/) project, which is worth your time, too, if you intend to use Git and GitHub.

 ## Getting Started with R, RStudio and R Markdown